 How to make this recipe:

-- Preheat oven to 350°F or 176°C .
+• Preheat oven to 400°F or 204°C .
 Line a baking sheet with parchment paper.

-- Combine flour and cornstarch in a large bowl and set aside.
+• Combine flour and baking powder in a large bowl and set aside.

-- In a small bowl, whisk together your egg and cold buttermilk.
+• In a small bowl, whisk together your egg and yogurt.

-- Grate your frozen butter into your flour mixture an use a pastry cutter (or your fingers) to combine until they're crumbly, pea sized pieces.
+• Grate your frozen butter into your flour mixture and use a pastry cutter (or your fingers) to combine until they're crumbly, pea-sized pieces.

-- Make a well in the center of your dough and and whisk in your egg and buttermilk.
-Also add in your lavender lemon sugar.
-Combine until a thick dough forms, using your hands to gently kneed until dough is crumbly, but easy to manage.
+• Make a well in the center of your dough and whisk in your egg and yogurt.
+Also, add your lavender lemon sugar.
+Combine until a thick dough forms, using your hands to gently kneed until the dough is crumbly but easy to manage.

-- Place your dough onto your parchment lined baking sheet, pat into an 8-inch circle, and cut into 8 wedges with a sharp knife.
-Brush with your 2 tablespoons buttermilk.
+• Place the dough on a parchment-lined baking sheet, pat it into an 8-inch circle, and cut it into 8 wedges with a sharp knife.
+Brush with 2 tablespoons buttermilk.
 Arrange the wedges around the baking sheet, leaving room for rising and expansion while they bake.

 Optional: Pop them in the freezer again right before baking for 15 minutes to cool your butter again, which will make them extra flaky out of the oven!

-For the icing: Add the powdered sugar, lemon juice, and vanilla extract to a small bowl and stir until combined.
-Drizzle over scones after scones have cooled for a few minutes.
+For the icing, Add the powdered sugar, lemon juice, and vanilla extract to a small bowl and stir until combined.
+Drizzle over the scones after they have cooled for a few minutes.

 Perfect scone tips: